ssyram/hax-dev/docs/frontend/index.md

 ![](./workflow-diagram.excalidraw.png)

-When `cargo build` compiles a crate, it invokes `rustc` multiple times, but only some of these calls are relevant to us.
-Additionally, `cargo build` may also build dependencies.
+When `cargo check` compiles a crate, it invokes `rustc` multiple times, but only some of these calls are relevant to us.
+Additionally, `cargo check` may also build dependencies.
 As a result, we inject our custom export logic selectively, ensuring that `driver-hax-frontend-exporter` behaves exactly like `rustc` in all other cases.